alexpohl/alexpohl.github.io/_pages/GENIE_summer_school_2025.md

 ```
 (don’t forget to run the commands `make cleanall` and `geniemod` like we did above before launching the simulation)

-The simulation should start and you should see the model run.
+The model executable should compile, the simulation should start and you should see the model run.
 Because the model takes hours to days to run, we do not run it interactively like this but instead launch the simulations in batch mode.
 To this end, first cancel the ongoing model execution by using `Ctrl+C`, then use the following command:
 ```
 qsub -m n -N test -q batch@bartok* -pe dmp* 1 -j y -o /work/crct/CCUBlogin/cgenie_log -V -S /bin/bash ./runlmuffin.sh… [see instruction above]
 ```

+Note that, as a baseline, you will have to run each new simulation interactively for a few years (`./runmuffin.sh...`) before being able to submit it in batch model (`qsub...`).
+This is because the interactive step permits compiling the code and creating an executable that is required for the model to run in batch mode.

-You can now check that your simulation is running: the `qstat` command should show the name of the simulation, and you should be able to access the output (`cd /work/crct/CCUBlogin/cgenie_output/SPIN.worjh2.Fe14C.preAge.Dye.pO2`)
+You can check that a simulation is running: the `qstat` command should show the name of the simulation, and you should be able to access the output (`cd /work/crct/CCUBlogin/cgenie_output/SPIN.worjh2.Fe14C.preAge.Dye.pO2`)

 ### Looking at the output